Want to grow your skincare business but don’t know where to start?

 - By referrals

-Referrals is the traffic that comes from links sprinkled around the internet; from social media, Pinterest, newsletters, and other places where people click on the link that beings them to your website.
+Referrals is the traffic that comes from links sprinkled around the internet; from social media, Pinterest, newsletters, and other places where people click on the link that brings them to your website.

 Paid traffic is the traffic you receive when you pay for it – these are usually ads; FB, google, and other ads.
 You can set up your own ads or hire a marketing agency to do it for you.